alifuatsahin/epfl-thesis-template/template/main.typ

   doc-type: "book", // report, book
   title: "Title of The Thesis",
   name: "Author Name",
   main-font: "Segoe UI", // or any other font you prefer (e.g., "Suisse Int'l" if you want to get the template look.)
+(Default: "Segoe UI")
   math-font: "New Computer Modern Math", // or any other math font you prefer
-  mono-font: "Consolas", // or any other mono font you prefer (e.g., "Suisse Int'l Mono" if you want the template look.)
+  mono-font: "Consolas", // or any other mono font you prefer (e.g., "Suisse Int'l Mono" if you want the template look.) (default: "Consolas")
 )

 // 3.
 Title Page (Interior)